Can You Develop Vaginismus After Sexual Trauma?

 Women with vaginismus can experience a range of symptoms, including:

-Pain or discomfort during attempts at vaginal penetration, such as during intercourse, tampon insertion, or gynecological examinations.
+Pain or discomfort during intercourse, tampon insertion, or gynecological care.

 Inability to insert a finger, tampon, or any other object into the vagina.